-Philippa Pham Hughes is a Social Sculptor, Cultural Strategist, Curator, Visiting Fellow at the SNF Agora Institute at Johns Hopkins, and Visiting Artist For Art & Civic Engagement at the University of Michigan Museum of Art.
+Philippa Pham Hughes is a social sculptor, educator, speaker, and writer.
+Currently, she is a Social Practice Resident at The Kennedy Center, Visiting Artist For Arts & Civic Engagement at the University of Michigan Museum of Art, and a Lecturer at the Ford School of Public Policy at the University of Michigan.
 She applies relational thinking and an aesthetic of care and delight to her work in democracy building, civic engagement, and repairing the social fabric of our country one creative conversation at a time.
 Philippa draws from the arts and humanities to design spaces for honest conversations across political, social, and cultural differences.
 She has produced hundreds of creative activations since 2007 for people who might not normally meet to engage with one another in unconventional and meaningful ways.
 She also curates multi-disciplinary art exhibits & experiences.
 These relational experiences build social capital, social cohesion, and social discourse.
 She is a curious and lateral thinker whose multi-disciplinary practice is informed by sociology, psychology, philosophy, political science, history, community organizing, design thinking, creative placemaking, art, and humanities.
-Philippa has spoken internationally, including SXSW, TEDxAmericanUniversity, Placemaking Week Amsterdam, University of Michigan's Penny Stamps Speaker Series, Fort Worth Women's Policy Forum.
+Philippa has spoken internationally, including SXSW, The Sphere Initiative at the Cato Institute, TEDxAmericanUniversity, Placemaking Week Amsterdam, University of Michigan's Penny Stamps Speaker Series, Sparkfest, Fort Worth Women's Policy Forum.
 Her work has been featured by artnet, CNN, PBS Newshour, CityLab, and The Washington Post.
 Philippa’s mission: to create a society in which all humans flourish.

 A few things she has written: